Beggar thy neighbour

 In economics, a beggar-thy-neighbour policy is an economic policy through which one country attempts to remedy its economic problems by means that tend to worsen the economic problems of other countries.

-Adam Smith made reference to the term in claiming that mercantilist economic doctrine taught nations "that their interest lies in beggaring all their neighbours".
-The term was originally devised to characterise policies of trying to cure domestic depression and unemployment by shifting effective demand away from imports onto domestically produced goods, either through tariffs and quotas on imports, or by competitive devaluation.
+Adam Smith made reference to the term in claiming mercantilist economic doctrine taught nations "that their interest lies in beggaring all their neighbours".
+The term was originally devised to characterise policies of trying to cure domestic depression and unemployment by shifting effective demand away from imports onto domestically produced goods, either through tariffs and quotas on imports or by competitive devaluation.
 The policy can be associated with mercantilism and neomercantilism and the resultant barriers to pan-national single markets.
-According to economist Joan Robinson beggar-thy-neighbour policies were widely adopted by major economies during the Great Depression of the 1930s.
+According to economist Joan Robinson, beggar-thy-neighbour policies were widely adopted by major economies during the Great Depression of the 1930s.

 Alan Deardorff has analysed beggar-thy-neighbour policies as an instance of the prisoner's dilemma known from game theory: each country individually has an incentive to follow such a policy, thereby making everyone (including themselves) worse off.

 Reconciling the dilemma of beggar-thy-neighbor policies involves realizing that trade is not a zero-sum game, but rather the comparative advantage of each economy offers real gains from trade for all.

 An early 20th-century appearance of the term is seen in the title of a work on economics from the early period of the Great Depression: